fourdigits/collective.cookiecuttr/README.rst

 Introduction
 ============
-This is an integration package for the CookieCuttr javascript plugin <http://cookiecuttr.com/>
+This is an integration package for the `CookieCuttr jQuery plugin`_

 Installation